BuckshotCapital/hyperliquid-node/README.md

 ## Running

 Build the image, run with binding 4000-4010/tcp to public interface.
 Hyperliquid RPC will be exposed on port 3001, serving both /evm and /info endpoints.

-## TODO
-- Worker for pruning data directory
-  - Right now this needs to be done externally